RESCUED PAPER SCRATCH PADS

 Rescued Paper Scratch Pads are available to the Okanagan campus community free of charge at the Bookstore.

-Paper collection stations are currently set up at three locations on campus- Library, FIP 245A (PO162), and FIP 226 (PO161)- with the following bins labelled to ensure confidentiality assurance:
+Paper collection stations are currently set up at three locations on campus- Library and ADM 006- with the following bins labelled to ensure confidentiality assurance:

 1. Re-use paper bins – one-sided printed paper that is collected from these bins will be produced into reused paper pads, available to the campus community.
 Please ensure all materials placed in these bins are not of sensitive matter.
 Do not place ripped, crumpled or contaminated paper in these bins.
 Sheets of colored paper is accepted.